Hong Gildong jeon: Literary context, themes and history

-Authorship of the novel is generally attributed to Heo Gyun (허균), a radical intellectual who long dreamed of changing Korea into a fair society with less strict class hierarchies.
-The first attribution to Heo Gyun is from the writings of Yi Sik (1584–1647), his former student.
-Furthermore, Heo Gyun is said to be the author because of his radical ideas of political revolution, which are projected in Hong Gildong’s journey from secondary son to king.
-It is believed Heo Gyun wrote the book during the late 16th or early 17th century.

-However, in recent years, emerging scholarship has contradicted previously accepted theories on the authorship of Hong Gildong jeon.
-In a 2013 article in Azalea: Journal of Korean Literature & Culture, Minsoo Kang argues that the claim for Heo Gyun as author of the novel is based on flawed and biased scholarship.
-He proposes instead that the extant version of the novel was written around the mid-19th century, or not long before that, "by an anonymous writer of secondary or commoner status."

 Hong Gildong is often viewed as a reflection of its time.
-Depending on the Heo Gyun authorship model or the one that Kang proposes, this perspective differs.
-Kang suggests that peace and prosperity in 18th century Korea under the rule of Yeongjo and Jeonjo allowed for increased social mobility and literacy.
+Depending on the Hŏ Kyun authorship model or the one that Kang proposes, this perspective differs.
+Kang suggests that peace and prosperity in 18th century Korea under the rule of Yeongjo and Jeongjo allowed for increased social mobility and literacy.
 This led to the development of a market for popular fiction, and Hong Gildong jeon is exemplary of these kinds of novels.

 There are more than 34 existing manuscripts of Hong Gildong jeon.
 Scholars are uncertain which, if any, is the original manuscript, but some evidence suggests that the pilsa 89 manuscript is the oldest surviving version.

+Debates

+Authorship

+The original author of Hong Gildong remains an open question.

+Opinion comes down on one of two sides, with one believing that Hong Gildong was written by a 16th-century Korean scholar and thinker, Hŏ Kyun (1569–1618), and the other believing that it was written by an author whose name is lost.